4 min read

 It creates and sustains conveniently concocted certainties on the road to truth.
 It is a buffer against the mystery of life, and, in place of the mystery, it provides a crutch through the human experience that negates the individual connection with the divine.

-Religion demeans, belittles and dehumanises.
+Religion demeans, belittles, and dehumanizes.
 It creates a political framework of control icons cloaked in beautiful mythologies that, when peddled as fact, rob the individual of their dignity, validity, and intuition.
-A thorough reflection on the atrocities committed by and in the name of organised religion over the past thousand years of human history proves this to be irrefutably self-evident.
+A thorough reflection on the atrocities committed by and in the name of organized religion over the past thousand years of human history proves this to be irrefutably self-evident.

 Religion seeks to reduce unknowns without science's openness to discovery and conflicting evidence or art's ultimate willingness to create for creation's sake.